FABULISM: WHAT IS IT?

 - The protagonist often has a super power, which as often as not is the flipside of a weakness.
 Sometimes it’s an original kind of superpower which hasn’t been used by Marvel and you haven’t seen it in fairytales.
 For example the ability to see words shining above people’s heads.

 - It’s often the sort of magic that lives next door.
 Or in the kitchen.
+Or in the shed at the bottom of the garden (Skellig).

 - Witches/trolls/mermaids etc. exist alongside humans, perhaps living secretly.
 Their secret lives can be an allegory for some kind of exclusion which happens to groups of people in the real world.